 - What is the process for dispute resolution regarding billing or services?

-“The best senior living community is one where you can see yourself thriving, and a key part of that thriving is financial security.
-Thoroughly understanding costs and contracts ensures peace of mind.”
+“I always say, the best retirement community is one where you can truly thrive.
+And for an engineer like me, a key part of thriving is having absolute financial clarity.
+Thoroughly understanding costs and contracts is non-negotiable for peace of mind.”

 Frequently Asked Questions